JakeHarkins/JakeHarkins/README.md

 ### Hi there 👋

+I'm Jake Harkins, otherwise known as JonkDev online.
+I'm a current student at QUT, studying Games Design, majoring in Programming, and Science, majoring in Chemistry.

+You can see my projects and portfolio at: jakeharkins.github.io

+You can contact me on:
+Discord: @jakeharkins
+X (Twitter): @jonkdev
+Email: jakeharkins191@gmail.com

 <!--
 **JakeHarkins/JakeHarkins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.